Chilled Marinated Trout with Fennel

 This makes a very appropriate main course for a warm day.
 It's a doddle to prepare and it has the advantage of being cooked and left to marinate, so that when the time comes you have literally nothing to do but serve it.
 We like this either with a plain mixed leaf salad or with a half quantity of Pesto Rice Salad.
 If the weather's chilly, this dish is excellent served warm with tiny new potatoes and a leafy salad.

 This recipe is taken from Delia Smith's Summer Collection and The Delia Collection: Fish.

 Begin by washing the fish in cold water and drying them with kitchen paper.
 Then warm a large frying pan (10 inches/25.5 cm) over a gentle heat, crush the peppercorns, coriander and fennel seeds in a mortar, add the crushed spices to the frying pan and let them dry-roast for about 1 minute to draw out the flavours.
 Then add the olive oil, garlic and onion and let them cook gently for about 5 minutes or until the onion is pale gold.

-Next add the tomatoes, lemon juice, wine vinegar and white wine, stir and, when it begins to bubble, season with salt and pepper and add the oregano.
+Next add the tomatoes (you can watch how to skin tomatoes here), lemon juice, wine vinegar and white wine, stir and, when it begins to bubble, season with salt and pepper and add the oregano.
 Now add the sliced fennel to the pan, followed by the trout, basting the fish with the juices.
 Put a timer on and give the whole thing 10 minutes' gentle simmering.